Student Wellbeing Policy

 - Food pantry and clothing closet

-- Wellness Series for faculty, staff, and students addressing the five of the pillars of wellbeing: psychological flexibility, mindfulness, emotion regulation/distress tolerance, acceptance, and self-compassion.
+- Wellness Series for faculty, staff, and students addressing the five pillars of wellbeing: psychological flexibility, mindfulness, emotion regulation/distress tolerance, acceptance, and self-compassion.

 Duquesne University Wellbeing Resources